proyecto-chaucha/docs/src/en/docs/aportes/principiante/mining.md

 The mining process puts your PC into an extreme stress state, which shortens its lifespan and can even cause damage if it is carried out for extended periods of time.

-We recommend the 2 following software programs to mine with your dedicated video card (GPU)  or using your computer processor resources (CPU).
+We recommend the two following pieces of software to mine using a dedicated video card (GPU)  or your computer processor resources (CPU).

 * GPU: [ccminer (NVIDIA)](https://github.com/tpruvot/ccminer/releases) and [cgminer (AMD)](https://github.com/nicehash/cgminer-3.7.2-scrypt-jane/releases)
 * CPU: [cpuminer](https://github.com/pooler/cpuminer/releases)

-Once you download the mining software you will need to unzip it in a folder, open *Notepad* and write the software configuration.
-Finally, save this file as *inicio.bat* in the same folder in which the mining software is located to ease the configuration process.
+Once you download the mining software you will need to unzip it to a folder.
+Open *Notepad* and write the software configuration.
+Finally, save this file as *inicio.bat* in the same folder where the mining software is located to simplify the configuration process.

 **(To mine in [artesa.chaucha.cl](http://artesa.chaucha.cl/) you need to [sign up](http://artesa.chaucha.cl/public/index.php?page=register) with a valid network address and also create a [Worker](http://artesa.chaucha.cl/public/index.php?page=account&action=workers))**

 ### Mining with a CPU
 ```minerd -a scrypt -o stratum+tcp://artesa.chaucha.cl:3008 -u usuario.worker -p ClaveDelWorker ```